flocked/AdvancedCollectionTableView/README.md

 A collection of classes and extensions for NSCollectionView and NSTableView, many of them being ports of UIKit.

-**Take a look at the included sample app which demonstrates most features.**
+Take a look at the included sample app located at */Example* which demonstrates most features.

 **For a full documentation take a look at the included documentation located at */Documentation*.
 Opening the file launches Xcode's documentation browser.**